tkompare/CIVIC-backtoschoolimmunization/README.txt

 are encouraged.

 Implementation Hints:
-You probably want someone who knows Javascript fairly well.
-It's not impossible code, but its easier with someone who is confident in JS.
+You probably want someone who knows Javascript fairly well and someone who knows how upload a files to a web server.
+This is not impossible code, but it's easier for someone who is confident in Javascript.
 Most of the default set-up is in '/js/main.js' at the top in a JS "object" called 'Default'.

-Also, you should totally swap out all of the graphics.
+Also, you should totally swap out all of the graphics with your own.
 I don't think the City of Chicago would like you using it without permission.
 I mean seriously, do you want to get on Rahm's bad side and have him send you a dead fish among other things?
 I know the City's Corporation Counsel personally.
-Believe me, you don't want to get on his bad side either.
+He's a really nice guy, but believe me, you don't want to get on his bad side either.